-6 Tool Guide for James Hardie fibre cement products
+6 Tool Guide for Hardie[TM] Fibre Cement Products

-No matter what James Hardie building product you choose, using the correct tools is a critical step in helping to complete the installation faster, safer and more efficiently.
+No matter what Hardie[TM] fibre cement product you choose, using the correct tools is a critical step in helping to complete the installation faster, safer and more efficiently.

 James Hardie actively promotes the use of the right tools with recommended best practices.